 - Fall Season is from late September to mid November.
 Registration for the Fall Season opens at the beginning of September.

 - Winter Season is during the month of February.
 Registration for the Winter Season opens at the beginning of January.

 - Spring Season is from mid April to mid May.
 Registration for the Spring Season opens at the beginning of March.

-Fee and Payment - The fee is $2 per student for a 90 minute program.
+Fee and Payment - The fee is $3 per student for a 90 minute program.
 Additional fees may apply for longer programs and art classes.
 School staff members are free.
-For every 10 students, one adult chaperone is admitted free of charge.
-Additional adult chaperones and siblings are $2 per individual.
+For every 10 students, one teacher/adult chaperone is admitted free of charge.
+Additional adults and siblings are $3 per individual.
 Fees are due on the day of your program, and can be paid by cash or check (made out to Calvin College).
 If you are in need of financial aid, please contact Jeanette Henderson to discuss further options.
 (Currently, National Heritage Academy Schools are eligible to attend our programs free of charge, thanks to a funding grant.)

 Group Size - Group size is limited to 50-60 students per program.
 During the winter, the prefered maxium group size is 30 students per a program.
 (The minimum number of students is 8.)
 If you have more students, please plan on scheduling additional programs in other time slots.
 We also ask that for every 10 students, you provide 1 adult chaperone.
 We believe that smaller groups make for more effective programs; Pre-K and K groups are provided 1 leader for every 8-10 students, and all other grade levels are provided 1 leader for every 10-12 students.